certe-medical-epidemiology/certedb/README.md

 # The `certedb` package for R

-This is a Certe R Package for connecting to internal Certe databases.
+This is a Certe R Package for connecting to internal Certe cBases and local DuckDB databases.
 This package is part of the 'certedata' universe.

 You can read the [manual with explanation about its functions here](https://certe-medical-epidemiology.github.io/certedb/reference).